benjamincrozat/legacy-blog/posts/4-laravel-migrations.md

 ---
 Description: Migrations are essential in any Laravel app using a database.
 I will tell you what they are, why you should use them and how you can generate them.
 Published At: 2022-09-12
-Modified At: 2022-09-15
+Modified At: 2022-10-18
 ---

 # How to make and use migrations in Laravel

-## Why should you use migrations
+## What are migrations in Laravel?

-Instead of changing the database manually, you should use Laravel's migrations.
 Migrations contain PHP code that shapes your database exactly how you want it.

-It means that it's added to your Git history each time you make a change.
-Here are the benefits for your team and you:
+## What's the advantage of using migrations in Laravel?

+The advantages of using migrations in Laravel are:

-- Keep track of the database's schema;
+- Keep track of the database's schema over time thanks to your Git history;
 - Regenerate your local database to include any change that's been made;
-- Keep the production database synced as well.
+- Keep the production database synced as well;

-When used correctly, you should never have to open your MySQL client ever again.
+- Never use your MySQL client ever again.

-## When you should use migrations
+## When to use migrations?

-In case the previous point wasn't clear enough, here's when you should use migrations:
+In case the previous point wasn’t clear enough, here’s when you should use migrations:

 - Add a table;
 - Add a column;
 - Update a column;
 - Add an index;
 - Etc.

-You got it, create a migration for **EVERYTHING**.
+You got it, create a migration every time you need to make a change to your database.

-## How to create a migration
+## How to create migrations in Laravel ?

-Creating a database can be done with Artisan with the command below:
+Creating a migration can be done thanks to Artisan with the command below:

 ```bash
 php artisan make:migration CreatePostsTable
 ```

 1. Write the migration's name in camelCase;
-2. Artisan will convert it to snake_case (the file's name will be more readable);
+2. Artisan will convert it to snake_case (making the file's name  more readable);
-3. The date you created it will be added as a prefix.
+3. A timestamp will be added as a prefix.

 Here's an example: